 This webinar with three Timorese experts will present a snapshot of the policy landscape on poverty and inequality and how it impacts on Timor-Leste’s children and young people, and efforts by the government towards fulfilling their rights.

 Prof. Ari Heinrich will facilitate a conversation with Dr. Esther Klein, Dr. Jorrit Gosens, and Dr. Trang X. Ta to discuss their unique contributions to the China Story Yearbook: Crisis.

 Malhar Nabar and John Bluedorn will walk us through the latest findings from the World Economic Outlook produced by the International Monetary Fund.
 Malhar Nadar will provide an overview of global economic prospects in uncertain times, and will be followed by John Bluedorn, who will overview their work on Recessions and Recoveries in Labor Markets: Patterns, Policies, and Responses to the COVID-19 Shock.

-Martin Davies will provide an in-depth analysis of the foreign exchange market in PNG, and recommend adjustments to policy and foreign exchange market arrangements to facilitate the return to full kina convertibility.
+Martin Davies provided an in-depth analysis of the foreign exchange market in PNG, and recommend adjustments to policy and foreign exchange market arrangements to facilitate the return to full kina convertibility.

 Esha Zaveri presents new evidence on the impacts of water pollution on human capital.